 Let's say that you run a local food wholesale business.
 Lately, customers have been shopping with your competitors online and you're looking to draw them back.
 Since you’re not using eCommerce software to sell online, you use email marketing to send a promotional discount to your customers that can be redeemed in-store.
 This increases your sales and helps you compete against your digital competition.

 O2O marketing can be used by a B2B business to help attract prospective customers and generate leads.
 Unfortunately, many B2B companies are falling behind as the world shifts to digital shopping.
-Adopting an O2O commerce model can allow B2B businesses to compete with online wholesalers and even expand into the direct to consumer market.
+Adopting an O2O commerce model can allow B2B businesses to compete with online wholesalers, like B2B eCommerce companies, and even expand into the direct to consumer market.

 O2O Marketing Definition

 Online to offline (O2O) is a digital marketing term that refers to using online marketing to drive consumers to make purchases at brick-and-mortar stores.
-O2O marketing is a merging of modern digital marketing practices and traditional brick-and-mortar sales.
+O2O marketing is a merging of modern digital marketing practices and traditional brick and mortar store sales.

 O2O commerce is an industry that is currently valued at nearly $1 trillion.
 This is because, according to Bloomberg, half of all U.S. businesses don't sell products or services online.
 In fact, more than one-third of U.S. businesses don't even have a website.
 That means they need to use O2O marketing to attract customers to their physical location.